 Bow Wow Meow Pet Insurance policies entered into for the first time prior to 14 June 2023 and subsequent renewals of those policies are issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and promoted and distributed by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
-Bow Wow Meow Pet Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's AR, BWM.
+Bow Wow Meow Pte Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
+Bow Wow Meow Pte Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure's and promoted and distributed by PetSure's AR, BWM.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
 Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing, or choosing to continue with the product.
 PDS and Target Market Determination available at bowwowinsurance.com.au.